Woberegger/DatabaseSecurity/scripts/06/06b_oracle_net_with_tls.md

 # check content of server wallet again, it now includes the client certificate as well
 orapki wallet display -wallet $WALLET_DIR -pwd $WALLETPWD

-# then update files sqlnet.ora, listener.ora and tnsnames.ora according to the templates
+### IMPORTANT: then update files in /opt/oracle/oradata/dbconfig/FREE directory: sqlnet.ora, listener.ora and tnsnames.ora according to the templates named *.tls"
+# the following line in tnsnames.ora has to be changed before to what "orapki wallet display $WALLET_DIR -pwd $WALLETPWD" tells us,
+# whereas the other 2 files can be copied without changes
+#    (SECURITY=(SSL_SERVER_CERT_DN="CN=db365169eb3fe6.localdomain"))

+# e.g.: docker cp listener.ora.tls.md Oracle23Free:/opt/oracle/oradata/dbconfig/FREE/listener.ora

-# after that restart listener
+# after that restart listener (a potential error will be shown immediately)
 lsnrctl stop
 lsnrctl start
 # do test connect on port 2484 (first as user "oracle")